-When it comes to finding songs, sopranos are hardly hurting — after all, soprano musical theatre songs make up a good chunk of the Broadway canon.
+When it comes to finding audition songs, sopranos are hardly hurting — after all, soprano songs make up a good chunk of the Broadway canon.
 But, if you’ve been to any auditions or concerts lately, you know that singers tend to gravitate toward the same pieces. (please, please, no more Wicked) If you want to stand out from the crowd (and avoid dying from boredom), you need new songs!

 See also: 10 Legit Soprano Musical Theatre Songs